• Skip to primary navigation

 Chicken wrapped in bacon

-I think everyone enjoys a juicy chicken fillet wrapped in crispy bacon, but add some gooey mozzarella cheese and wholegrain mustard, and you elevate it to a whole new level.
+I think everyone enjoys a juicy chicken breast fillet wrapped in crispy bacon, but add some gooey cheese and wholegrain mustard, and you elevate it to a whole new level.

 This recipe for cheesy bacon-wrapped chicken parcels is the easiest of easy dishes to prepare.
 It’s my go-to recipe for when I want a delicious meal, but I’m short of time.

-And all you need to serve with it are some crispy fried potatoes and your favourite steamed vegetables.
+And all you will need to serve with it would be your favourite potato dish and a side of steamed vegetables.

 Why I think you’ll love it